keblu/nse/README.md

 estimators, spectrum at zero estimators, heteroskedasticity and autocorrelation consistent (HAC) kernel estimators and bootstrap estimators.
 See [Ardia and Bluteau (2017)](http://dx.doi.org/10.21105/joss.00172) for details.
 The full set of methods available in `nse` is summarized in [Ardia et al. (2018)](https://doi.org/10.1515/jtse-2017-0011) together with several examples of applications in econometrics and finance.

-The latest stable version of `nse` is available at [https://cran.r-project.org/package=nse](https://cran.r-project.org/package=nse).

-The latest development version of `nse` is available at [https://github.com/keblu/nse)](https://github.com/keblu/nse).

 ## Please cite the package in publications!

 By using `nse` you agree to the following rules: